jracer77/Portfolio/README.md

 # In this portfolio you will be able to see what sets me apart from my counterparts

-## If you have any questions please feel free to view my website jameswegner.com and contact me via the "Contact" tab
+### Please see the provided Table below for a list of my GitHub portfolio projects.
+Please contact me for a futher display of projects with using platforms such as DreamWeaver, Java SE (JDK 8u141) and NetBeans.
+This Portfolio will remain consistant of HTML, CSS and SQL programming languages to follow my KState cirriculumn for the Fall 2017 semester.
+I'm constantly learning new programming languages on my own such as HTML, CSS, SQL, DreamWeaver and Java.
+As I create outside projects, I will place them in the perspective corresponding language folder's.

-### Please use the provided Table below to help you navigate my GitHub portfolio to see the list of my projects or please go to jameswegner.com for more projects
+Thank you,

-* watch me go
+James Wegner

 Project Name | Brief Description
 ------------ | -------------